opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 is reused and the system matrix :math:`M(t,y) \approx I - \gamma J(t,y)` is recomputed using the current :math:`\gamma` value.

-.. c:function:: int CVodeSetDeltaGammaMaxLSetup(void* cvode_mem, realtype dgmax_lsetup)
+.. c:function:: int CVodeSetDeltaGammaMaxLSetup(void* cvode_mem, sunrealtype dgmax_lsetup)

    The function ``CVodeSetDeltaGammaMaxLSetup`` specifies the maximum allowed :math:`\gamma` change that does not require a linear solver setup call.
 If